 IDS - What we do

-The International Projects and Development Services exists to serve local Salvation Army personnel in developing countries who, day by day, extend a hand to their neighbours to help them out of this poverty, whoever they may be.
+The International Development Services exists to serve local Salvation Army personnel in developing countries who, day by day, extend a hand to their neighbours to help them out of this poverty, whoever they may be.

 There are five main focus areas for the project implementation.
 These vary extensively depending on the specific case.
 They include the following areas: